StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 4. Two options are available:

     * Create a case template from scratch by selecting :fontawesome-regular-square-plus:.

-  * [Available since version 5.4] Duplicate an existing template by selecting :fontawesome-solid-ellipsis: next to the case template you want to duplicate, then select **Duplicate**.
+    * Duplicate an existing template by selecting :fontawesome-solid-ellipsis: next to the case template you want to duplicate, then select **Duplicate** (available since version 5.4).

 5. In the **Adding a case template** drawer, enter values in some or all of the following fields to prefill: